awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 1. Setup: To ensure that you are aware of the status of configuration variables, this section will print out the final configuration.
 1. Execution: In this section, you will be able to model several different host code performance issues.
 These are the lines you will focus on for this tutorial.
 1. Testing: Once execution has completed, this section performs a simple check on the output.
-1. Performance Statistics: If the model is run on an actual accelerator card (not emulated), the host code will calculate and print the performance statisics based on system time measurements.
+1. Performance Statistics: If the model is run on an actual accelerator card (not emulated), the host code will calculate and print the performance statistics based on system time measurements.

 **NOTE:** the setup as well as the other sections can print additional messages recording system status as well as overall PASS or FAIL of the run.